Project Next Generation - PNG at MCL

 Projects were awarded grants from the Illinois State Library using federal Library Services and Technology Act funds provided by the Institute of Museum and Library Services.
 Grants are awarded to public libraries serving culturally diverse, low-income, and underserved populations.

-Marion Carnegie Library is dedicated to providing access to emerging technology for our students.
+As part of Project Next Generation, Marion Carnegie Library is dedicated to providing access to emerging technology.
 The library has a host of mentors who work to plan programs and events that will teach technology basics!

 Funding for Project Next Generation is provided by the U.S. Institute of Museum and Library Services to the Secretary of State/Illinois State Library under the provisions of the Library Services and Technology Act (LSTA).

 PNG at MCL Events

 All PNG at MCL programs are free and open to ages 10 – 18, and no library card is required to attend.

 PNG at MCL events, including Open Lab Hours, are overseen by a mentor who works with participants one-on-one to help them gain skills applicable both in PNG at MCL events and in other facets of life.